 This guide sits closer to the proof layer than the broad arbitration authority page.
 Its function is to help sophisticated users compare institutional and enforcement realities rather than merely understand what arbitration is.
 When Turkey is part of the dispute picture, commercial users need to know how forum choice, procedural discipline, and later enforcement interact.

 The right commercial question is not simply which institution sounds stronger.
-It is how the chosen procedural route will affect leverage, record quality, and post-award usability when assets, counterparties, or resistance strategy point back to Turkey.
+It is how the chosen procedural route will affect leverage, record quality, and post-award usability when assets, counterparties, or resistance strategy point back to.

 Exact Failure Mode